nuprl/TypeWeaver/src/migrate_dataset/README.md

             |-- corpus/
             |-- test_dataset/

-## infer
+## Type Annotation Prediction

-Running `main.py` with the `--infer` flag runs the type inference step of the pipeline.
-Currently, it uses DeepTyper as its inference engine.
+Running `main.py` with the `--infer` flag runs the type annotation prediction step of the pipeline.
+Specify the prediction model with `--engine DeepTyper`.

 As input, the script takes every `.js` file in `data/original/corpus` and outputs a `.csv` file, containing type predictions, in